psychdatascience/FDS-CourseOne/terminalGitGitHubHW.md

 * clone the repo
 * confirm everything worked with a quick `ls`, `cd`, and another `ls`

-<sup>*</sup> *Mac users: you can open a terminal directly from a finder window by right clicking the folder in the path bar!*
+<sup>*</sup> *Mac users: you can open a terminal directly from a finder window by right clicking the folder in the path bar.*

 ### 3. Edit the repo
 Let's add a new file!